DPDK/dpdk/doc/guides/prog_guide/overview.rst

 Once the EAL library is created, the user may link with the library to create their own applications.
 Other libraries, outside of EAL, including the Hash, Longest Prefix Match (LPM) and rings libraries are also provided.
-Sample applications are provided to help show the user how to use various features of the Intel® DPDK.
+Sample applications are provided to help show the user how to use various features of the DPDK.

-The Intel® DPDK implements a run to completion model for packet processing, where all resources must be allocated prior to calling Data Plane applications, running as execution units on logical processing cores.
+The DPDK implements a run to completion model for packet processing, where all resources must be allocated prior to calling Data Plane applications, running as execution units on logical processing cores.
 The model does not support a scheduler and all devices are accessed by polling.